mderevyankoaqa/jmeter-influxdb2-listener-plugin/README.md

 * The current board and plugin were tested on Grafana 8.2.3 and InfluxDB 2.0.9, JAVA 15.

 ## Maven Support
-Please see the latest release here https://s01.oss.sonatype.org/content/repositories/releases/io/github/mderevyankoaqa/jmeter-plugins-influxdb2-listener/maven-metadata.xml
+Please see the latest release here https://search.maven.org/artifact/io.github.mderevyankoaqa/jmeter-plugins-influxdb2-listener.

 ## CI/CD Support
-The CI/CD can be done using [jmeter-maven-plugin](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin) The example of the adding plugin to the project with the plugin:
+The CI/CD can be done using [jmeter-maven-plugin](https://github.com/jmeter-maven-plugin/jmeter-maven-plugin) The example of the adding plugin to the project with the jmeter-maven:

           <configuration>
                 <jmeterExtensions>